GG23800/PT1000_sensor/readme.md

 ## Informations

-In this repository, we present a prototype of heating regulation using PT1000 sensors.
+In this repository, we present a prototype of heating regulation using an arduino and PT1000 sensors.
 One can find full [english documentation](latex/en/readme_en.pdf) and [french documentation](latex/fr/readme_fr.pdf).

 ## Repo architecture